 - Iced coffee is life.

 Enter this banana coffee smoothie as a great breakfast option.
-It’s like coffee, but even better.
+It's like coffee, but better.

 I know: BOLD statement.

-BONUS: The smoothie is ready in 5 minutes and is as healthy as it can be.
+BONUS: The smoothie is ready in 5 minutes and is as healthy as possible.

 For now, let’s just enjoy that awesome news.
 Because breakfast and coffee ready in 5 minutes is golden.